newrelic/centurion/README.md

  * [etcd](https://github.com/coreos/etcd) integration for configs and discovery
  * Add the ability to show all the available tasks on the command line
- * Customized tasks
- * Dynamic host allocation to a pool of servers

 Contributions
 -------------